mason finance staff and clients at client appreciation night

 Get in touch today

-Split loan
+Split Loan

 You’re able to fix part of your loan, while leaving the rest variable.
+This can be a smart option for next home buyers who want some rate protection without giving up the flexibility of a variable loan entirely.

 Get in touch today

-Packaged loan
+Packaged Loan

 Professional packages offer discounts on standard variable and fixed rates, the waiving of fees, and in some cases, great deals on other products from the same lender.
 A packaged loan usually comes with one annual fee for the bundled products.